marcelarie/nu-alias-converter/README.md

 - Syncs aliases at each shell session start
 - Allows manual review of problematic aliases

-This project, built to learn Rust and tree-sitter parsing, but it helps anyone that has accumulated aliases over the years to transition smoothly to Nushell while retaining compatibility.
+This project was built to learn Rust and tree-sitter parsing, but it also helps anyone who has accumulated aliases over the years to transition smoothly to Nushell while retaining compatibility.

 # Installation